Water supply and sanitation in Pakistan: Efficiency of utilities

 There is little reliable quantitative information available concerning the performance of Pakistani water and sewer utilities, including on their efficiency.
 The Asian Development Bank (ADB) prepared a document, which includes data for the cities of Rawalpindi, Karachi and Lahore.
 Furthermore, data from six major cities were reported during a 2005 workshop in Karachi.
 Beginning in 2005, the first systematic performance benchmarking for water and sewer utilities in Pakistan was initiated by the World Bank's Water and sanitation program as part of a regional project that also covered India and Bangladesh.
 Eight utilities participated, including five WASAs in Punjab as well as the utilities of Karachi, Peshawar and Islamabad.
 The benchmarking project found that data were not very reliable and that benchmarking was "largely externally driven than internally motivated" and that the organizational culture of utilities was "often slow to accept performance measurement, accountability to customers and to government, and improved service outcomes."

 Two common indicators of the efficiency of utilities are non-revenue water and labor productivity.

 Non-revenue water

 The share of non-revenue water (NRW), water which is produced but not billed due to several reasons like leakage and illegal connections, varies between an estimated 25% in Multan and an estimated 75% in Gujranwala.
 It is difficult to accurately measure NRW, because customer metering is uncommon.
 For example, in Punjab only 3 percent of connections of the five largest utilities have functioning meters and are being read.
-As indicated in table 3, officials from major Pakistani cities reported a share of NRW during a 2005 workshop, ranging from 40% to 50%.
+Officials from major Pakistani cities reported a share of NRW during a 2005 workshop, ranging from 40% to 50%.

 There is no agreement on appropriate levels of NRW among professionals.
 However, Tynan and Kingdom propose a best practice target of 23% in developing countries.